sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ### 3.3.
 Midplane Interface
 A typical modular chassis includes a midplane-interface to interconnect the Supervisor & line-cards.
 The same design has been extended in case of a SmartSwitch.
 The mnic ethernet interface over PCIe which is the midplane-interface, interconnect the Switch Host and the DPUs.

-* When DPU card (SLED) or the Supervisor boots and as part of its initialization, midplane interface gets initialized.
+* When DPU card or the Supervisor boots and as part of its initialization, midplane interface gets initialized.
 * Two solutions were proposed for this purpose.
     * Solution 1. uses a dhcp server - client model between the switch host and the dpus to allocate IP address. [link](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/ip-address-assigment/smart-switch-ip-address-assignment.md)
     * Solution 2. static ip allocation based on DPU ID. [link](https://github.com/rameshraghupathy/SONiC/blob/origin/ss_pmon_hld/doc/smart-switch/pmon/static-ip-assignment.md)